Flying Fibers Roving

 - English Wensleydale: Wool from this breed is acknowledged as the finest lustre long wool in the world.
 The fleece from a purebred sheep is considered kemp free and curled or purled on out to the end.

-- North American Wensleydale from Flying Fibers Flock: Wool from the NA Wensleydale is very close to that of the English Wensleydale in feel and texture.
+- North American Wensleydale from Flying Fibers Flock (when available): Wool from the NA Wensleydale is very close to that of the English Wensleydale in feel and texture.
 New stock is added after each shearing of our flock, quantities are limited.

 - Blue Faced Leicester: The wool of a BFL is classified as a longwool breed because of the way their locks of wool are formed.
 Its fleece is in high demand from handspinners and fiber artists because of its "next to the skin" softness and lustrous shine.
 These qualities produce a yarn that has excellent drape.
 The fleece of the BFL grows in tightly purled locks and when parted, opens cleanly to the skin.

 - Merino: The Merino is an economically influential breed of sheep prized for its wool.
 The breed is originally from Turkey and central Spain (Castille), and its wool was highly valued already in the Middle Ages.
 Today, Merinos are still regarded as having some of the finest and softest wool of any sheep.